remymuller/remymuller.github.io/_posts/2016-11-26-irreversibility.markdown

 ![]({{ site.url }}/images/irreversibility/energy_decay.png){:width="640"}

-N.B.: in this example $$z$$ is not an entropy, it is Homogenous to the square root of an energy.
+N.B.: in this example $$z$$ is not an entropy, it is homogenous to the square root of an energy.
 Using an entropy instead would change the manifold from a sphere to a paraboloid.
 Because of the division by $$z$$ its initial value shouldn't be null and it raises the interresting question: ["What was the initial value of the entropy of the universe"?](https://physics.stackexchange.com/questions/154307/what-was-the-entropy-of-the-universe-at-the-time-of-the-big-bang)

 ### References: